London, England. One of the most historic cities in the world! And you can see the entire city during a short two-hour

 The first thing you have to do when planning any London layover excursion is subtract 4 hours from your layover time.
-That’s because you’ll need time to get through immigration and walk through the airport.
+That’s because you’ll need 30-60 minutes to get through immigration and walk through the airport.

 Then, it takes 60 to 75 minutes to get into the city center via subway train from either airport, Heathrow or Gatwick.
 It will take another 60 to 75 minutes to get back to the airport.
 And you’ll want to be back at the airport at least 2 hours before your flight home.